CosAnca/nucleum/README.md

 We use [Nunjucks] as the default templating engine but you can change that to any other Eleventy [supported template languages](https://www.11ty.dev/docs/languages/).
 Also, by default the HTML output is beautified rather than minified.
 If you'd like to change that behaviour, you'll have to add a new transform to minify the output.
 Find out more in the [Eleventy Documentation](https://www.11ty.dev/docs/config/#transforms-example-minify-html-output).

 You can change or extend Eleventy's configuration through the [.eleventy.js](./.eleventy.js) file.

+If you ever need a more verbose error output for Eleventy, run your project with the following command: `DEBUG=Eleventy* yarn start`.

 ### static